COURSE TITLE:

 To maintain privacy, please do not refer to students in your paper by their actual name, but rather use an alias or designation such as “Student A.”

-Write a 2-3 page paper explaining the program developed for the student in assignment #7.
+Write a 2-3 page paper explaining the program developed for the student.

 Assignment #9: Lesson Development.